-Have you worked for a boss that had all the answers and didn’t need new ideas or recommendations?
-In your humble opinion, was he/she really that smart?
-Would the department, project or organization have benefited from a boss that was not a “know it all”?
+Have you worked for a boss with all the answers and didn’t need new ideas or recommendations?
+In your humble opinion, was he/she that smart?
+Would the department, project, or organization have benefited from a boss that was not a “know it all”?

-First, no one person has all the answers, period.
+First, no one person has all the answers.
 Acknowledge this reality and embrace it.
-The best bosses I’ve worked for used the aggregate knowledge, skill and experience of the team to make decisions or set direction.
-Their experience and judgement become critical when there was division or indecision in the team.
-The leader needs to sometimes arbitrate these disagreements and at times make the decision but only after hearing all voices of the project stakeholders.
+The best bosses I’ve worked for used the team’s aggregate knowledge, skill, and experience to make decisions or set direction.
+Their expertise and judgment become critical when there was division or indecision in the team.
+Often, the leader needs to arbitrate these disagreements and, at times, make the decision but only after hearing all project stakeholders’ voices.

-Second, just because you use the aggregate knowledge, skill and experience doesn’t take the leader off the hook.if something goes wrong and bad decisions are made, the leader owns the fail.
+Second, just because you use the aggregate knowledge, skill, and experience, don’t take the leader off the hook.
+If something goes wrong and bad decisions are made, the leader owns the fail.
 Blaming failure on others is not a leadership attribute.

-Does your organization have a leadership culture that focuses on developing people and coaches that create cultures for expert execution?
-If you see opportunity to improve your leadership culture, let me know, I can help – firstname.lastname@example.org.
+Does your organization have a leadership culture that focuses on developing people and coaches who strive to create expert execution?
+If you see an opportunity to improve your leadership culture, let me know, I can help – firstname.lastname@example.org.